Azure/eno/docs/getting-started.md

 ## Installing Eno

+At the begining, install the Eno CRD resource defined at [here](https://github.com/Azure/eno/tree/main/api/v1/config/crd) to your cluster.

 Eno consists of two deployments: the controller and the reconciler.
 They are both typical controller-runtime based controllers and are installed with a static manifest.